A characterization of positroids, with applications to amalgams and excluded minors: Introduction

-This result applies to all loopless matroids, whether connected or not.
-In Section \ref{sec:char} we also relate this characterization of positroids to several earlier characterizations (Theorem~\ref{thm:equivchars}), and treat some corollaries of the characterization.
-We develop more extensive applications in Sections \ref{sec:bonding} and \ref{sec:exmin}.
-In Section \ref{sec:bonding}, we show that if $M$ and $N$ are positroids and the set $E(M)\cap E(N)$ is an independent set of clones in both $M$ and $N$, then the free amalgam of $M$ and $N$ is a positroid (Theorem \ref{thm:bondmain1}).
+We develop more extensive applications of Theorem \ref{thm:char} in Sections \ref{sec:bonding} and \ref{sec:exmin}, the first of which concerns free amalgams.
+The free amalgam of matroids $M$ and $N$, which exists only for certain pairs $(M,N)$, is the freest matroid on $E(M)\cup E(N)$ that has $M$ and $N$ as restrictions.
+A subset $X$ of $E(M)$ is a set of clones if each permutation of $E(M)$ that fixes each element of $E(M)-X$ is an automorphism of $M$.
+We show that if $M$ and $N$ are positroids and $E(M)\cap E(N)$ is an independent set of clones in both $M$ and $N$, then the free amalgam of $M$ and $N$ exists and is a positroid (Theorem \ref{thm:bondmain1}).
 We also show that the same conclusion holds under conditions on the independent set $E(M)\cap E(N)$ that are in one way weaker and in another stronger (Theorem \ref{thm:bondmain2}).
 A contraction of the free amalgam of $M$ and $N$ need not be the free amalgam of the corresponding contractions of $M$ and $N$; because of this, we introduce and work with a more general way to glue matroids together, one that has useful contraction properties.
 Defining and developing the basic properties of this construction, which we call bonding, occupies much of Section \ref{sec:bonding}.
 Proving all relevant properties of bonding makes the paper more self-contained; no knowledge of free amalgams is required.
 In Section \ref{sec:exmin}, we identify many excluded minors for the class of positroids, including multi-parameter infinite families of excluded minors.
-We do not identify all excluded minors for the class of positroids; for some excluded minors not given here, see \cite{Park}.
+We do not identify all excluded minors for the class of positroids; for some excluded minors not given here, see Park \cite{Park}.

 In Section \ref{sec:background} we review the background that is needed for these results.
-To make the paper readily accessible to a wide audience, we give complete background on, for instance, the orders used when treating Grassmann necklaces, as well as sketches of some of the less widely known topics in matroid theory.
-We assume familiarity with basic matroid theory, and we follow the matroid notation in \cite{oxley}.
+To make the paper accessible to a wide audience, we give complete background on, for instance, the orders used when treating Grassmann necklaces, as well as sketches of some of the less widely known topics in matroid theory.
+We assume familiarity with basic matroid theory, as set out in \cite{oxley}, and we follow the matroid notation used in \cite{oxley}.